-When you swallow virgin coconut oil or do oil-pulling with it, it'll "bite" the back of your throat a little bit (you felt that, right?), that's because of its slightly acidic nature (pH 5 as shown earlier).
-But if it has become more acidic (way below pH 5), it could burn your throat.
+When you swallow virgin coconut oil or do oil-pulling with it, it'll "bite" the back of your throat a little bit (you felt that, right?), that's because of its slightly acidic nature.
+But if it has become even more acidic, it can burn your throat.

-So, beware.
-Be sure to smell the oil before you consume.
-Where possible, get yourself some universal indicator strips to test it out.
+So, be sure to smell the oil before you consume.

 If you buy something without checking its reviews, high chance you might end up cursing and swearing.

-But when you check the reviews, don't just look at the 4 or 5 stars it receives, read particularly the 1- or 2-star reviews (the bad ones).
+But when you check the reviews, don't just look at the 4 or 5 stars it receives.
+Study particularly the 1- or 2-star reviews (the bad ones).
 And see if the bad reviews are critical enough to affect your decision to buy.

-Hexane is a popular chemical solvent (produced during the production of gasoline) that is commonly used in oil extraction because of its super cheap cost and high oil extraction efficiency.
+Hexane is a popular chemical solvent (produced during the production of gasoline) that is commonly used in oil extraction.
+This is because it's super cheap and has a high oil extraction efficiency.
 However, it's exceptionally detrimental to the environment and extremely toxic to our health.

-Therefore, choose only virgin coconut oil that says "Free of Chemicals", "No Hexane" or "Hexane-Free".
-This would also mean that you'll have to pay more.
+Therefore, choose only virgin coconut oil that says "Free of Chemicals", "No Hexane" or "Hexane-Free", if you're serious about eating only the best virgin coconut oil for health benefits.
+This would mean that you'll have to fork out a little more cash.

-But if you let the price decide for you in the very beginning rather than focusing on the quality of the oil, then you'll most likely wind up with a low quality oil that doesn't offer your health the greatest benefits.
+If you let the price decide for you in the very beginning rather than focusing on the quality, then you'll most likely wind up with a low quality oil that doesn't offer your health the greatest benefits.

 There's no one best method of extraction for making the best quality virgin coconut oil.

-You can use centrifuge or mechanical-pressing method to extract the oil under low temperature so as to retain maximum nutrients for maximum health benefits.
-But if the coconut itself is of relatively low nutritional value, then the nutrients left in the virgin coconut oil will surely be compromised.
+You can use centrifugation or mechanical-pressing method to extract the oil at low temperatures so as to retain maximum nutrients for maximum health benefits.
+But if the coconut itself is of relatively low nutritional value, then the nutrients left in the unrefined coconut oil will surely be compromised.

 The quality of environment in which virgin coconut oil is processed and packaged can also affect the quality of the oil.

-Oh, another critical point about choosing virgin coconut oil is that, make sure to read the label to find out whether the facility that packs or makes coconut oil also packs or makes food that you're allergic to (if you do have food allergy).
+Oh, another critical point about choosing virgin coconut oil is that, be sure to scrutinize the label to find out whether the facility that packs or makes coconut oil also packs or makes food that you're allergic to (if you do have food allergy).